kirsten2/Species_validation/README.md

 About metagenomic species validation: what and why
 ----------

-The starting point of this pipeline is a collection of sequenced bacterial genomes (from isolates, or "MAGs"), belonging to the same 16S rRNA phylotype (i.e. > 97% identity in 16S rRNA gene).
+The starting point of this pipeline is a collection of sequenced bacterial genomes belonging to the same 16S rRNA phylotype (i.e. > 97% identity in 16S rRNA gene).
 16S rRNA phylotypes often contain multiple SDPs ("Sequence-discrete populations"), also  commonly referred to as "species", which by definition are discrete from each other at the sequence-level (see fx.
 [10.1038/s41467-018-07641-9](https://www.nature.com/articles/s41467-018-07641-9)).

 By analyzing bacterial genomes, one can get a good indication of whether a 16S rRNA phylotype contains multiple species.
-However, it is often unclear how well the sequenced genomes represent natural bacterial populations, especially if only a small number of strains have been sequenced.
+However, it is often unclear how well sequenced genomes represent natural bacterial populations, especially if only a small number of strains have been sequenced.
 If  genomes of bacterial isolates are to be used as a database for metagenomic analysis, it is therefore worthwhile to check whether:

 * Putative species in the database are discrete from each other in the metagenomes
 * Genomes in the database are representative of the strains in the metagenomes